grafana/metrictank/docs/tools.md

 ## mt-update-ttl

 ```
-mt-update-ttl [flags] ttl table-in [table-out]
+mt-update-ttl [flags] ttl-old ttl-new

 Adjusts the data in Cassandra to use a new TTL value.
 The TTL is applied counting from the timestamp of the data
-If table-out not specified or same as table-in, will update in place.
-Otherwise will not touch input table and store results in table-out
+Automatically resolves the corresponding tables based on ttl value.
+If the table stays the same, will update in place.
+Otherwise will copy to the new table, not touching the input data
-Unless you disable create-keyspace, table-out is created when necessary
+Unless you disable create-keyspace, tables are created as needed
-Not supported yet: for the per-ttl tables as of 0.7, automatically putting data in the right table
 Flags:
   -cassandra-addrs string
     	cassandra host (may be given multiple times as comma-separated list) (default "localhost")